 Sony HT-Z9F soundbar

 Dolby Atmos is a beautiful thing, but it requires a lot of space and tech – but Sony has a much simpler option coming: virtual Dolby Atmos.
 You'll find it on the 3.1 channel HT-Z9F soundbar (with a subwoofer), which has a "Verticle S" button that delivers stunning 3D sound.
 It might not be as vivid as the real thing, but it might save you a bunch of hassle and space.
-The HT-Z9F will sell for £600 (S$1085) later this year, with optional back speakers to make it a true 5.1 setup.
+The HT-Z9F will be up for sale later this year, with optional back speakers to make it a true 5.1 setup.
 We went hands-and-ears-on here.

 VIRTUAL REALITY & AUGMENTED REALITY

 If you dig the idea of Snapchat spectacles, but aren't really down with the kids enough to pull a pair off, maybe some ACE eyewear will be a better buy.
 They can take 8MP still pics, record HD video, or live stream to any social network - not just one that's aimed at pre-teens.